giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 ```

 First of all, let me say I love how it is literally called panic, second is the first time I meet the ```ud2``` instruction,
 very interesting!
+The ud2instruction generates an invalid instruction, and we have it after the panic mode.
+Not sure what exactly is needed for, maybe if for any reason panic mode doesn ot terminate the program such instruction will trigger a trap at hardware level?

-At this point, a c++ programmer might think, oh well we rust is too slow, goodbye!
+At this point, a c/c++ programmer might think: "oh well we rust is too slow, goodbye!"
 Hold on for a second, let us not be too hasty, shall we?
-Sure accessing a random index might be bad, but what if we are iterating?
+Sure accessing a random index might be sub-obtimal, but what if we are iterating?

 # Loops